 Soumya at the arches of Pena Palace in Sintra

-If you already have a Lisboa Card, you can ride the train for free like I did.
+If you already have a Lisbon Card, you can ride the train for free, like I did.
+The Lisbon Card allows you to travel for free to Sintra by train from Lisbon.

-The Lisboa Card also offers a 10% discount at Pena Palace and Sintra National Palace and a 20% off at Quinta da Regaleira.
-There is also a 15% off at the Moorish Castle (something I realized just now as I was going through the inclusions page – gosh, I spent a 15% extra the last time I visited.
-Always pays to read the fine print!).
+The Lisbon Card also offers 10% discounts on admission tickets at Pena Palace and Sintra National Palace and a 20% discount at Quinta da Regaleira.
+They also offer a 15% discount at the Moorish Castle (something I realized just now as I went through the inclusions page – gosh, I spent 15% extra the last time I visited.
+It always pays to read the fine print!).

-As far as I am aware, you can avail these discounts only on tickets purchased at the ticket counters in Sintra.
-Don’t think they are applicable on online purchases.
-Let me know if I am wrong.
+As far as I am aware, these discounts are available only on tickets purchased at the ticket counters in Sintra.
+I don’t think they apply to online purchases.

-Alternately, you can load a 24h Carris/Metro/CP pass onto your Viva Viagem card to cover all your transport costs for the day.
+Alternatively, you can load a 24-hour Carris/Metro/CP pass onto your Viva Viagem card to cover all your transport costs for the day.

-In my opinion, it is cheaper to zap your Viva Viagem card only for the Sintra train rides rather than buying the 24h pass.
+In my opinion, it is cheaper to zap your Viva Viagem card if you only want to do the Sintra train rides rather than buy the 24-hour pass.

 Clock tower Pena Palace